mjjstockman/hull-college/README.md

 ## Testing

 Testing information can be found in a separate testing [file](TESTING.md "Link to testing file")

-## Deployment

-This project was developed using [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/ "Link to Visual Studio Code site"), committed to git and pushed to GitHub using the computer terminal.

 ### How the site was Deployed
 The code was deployed to GitHub Pages in the following way: